romilly/start-apl/manuscript/Chapter3.md

 In other words, by default *catenate extends columns* which form the *last dimension* of an array.

+I> You didn't assign the result of the catenation, so it displayed in your session but the international_sales array was unchanged.

 While informative, that example was not very realistic.
 What about some operations which might actually arise in a real application.